Fantastic War: Aftermath

 With the signing of the Treaty of Paris, relations between Spain and Portugal were restored to the status quo ante bellum.

 Europe

 Spain was forced to return to Portugal the small cities of Almeida and Chaves on the Spanish-Portuguese frontier.
 All the other cities and strongholds had been retaken by Anglo-Portuguese forces during the chase of the remnants of the Franco-Spanish troops.

 South America

-The Spanish-Portuguese colonial conflict during the Seven Years' War ended in a tactical stalemate, but it would represent a Portuguese strategic victory in the short run.
-Apart for the forts of Santa Teresa and San Miguel, the Spanish would lose to the Portuguese all the territory conquered during the war.
+While the Spanish-Portuguese South American colonial conflict during the Seven Years' War ended in a tactical success for the Spanish forces under Cevallos' able command, it would represent a Portuguese strategic victory in the short run with the results of the peace negotiations.
+Apart for the forts of Santa Teresa and San Miguel, the Spanish would lose to the Portuguese all the territory they had conquered during the war.
 Colonia del Sacramento was given back by the same treaty and Rio Grande do Sul would be retaken from the Spanish Army during the undeclared war of 1763–1777 and Portugal retained all its conquests (Rio Negro Valley and Guaporé River's right bank/Mato Grosso).